Helen Duhamel: Television

 In 1955, Duhamel oversaw the creation of KOTA-TV, only the second television station in South Dakota at the time.
 In order to supply programming, she erected a chain of microwave transmitters to bring live TV signals to Rapid City for broadcast over KOTA-TV.
 Upon completion it was then "the world's longest privately owned microwave system."

 In 1966, Duhamel became a partner in South Dakota Cable, and began installing cable television in western South Dakota.

 Approached by rural residents of the western Nebraska Panhandle about expanding television coverage there, she decided to expand to the south.
-Although she originally established it in Hay Springs, Nebraska, she moved KDUH-TV to Scottsbluff, Nebraska in 1981.
+Although she originally established it in Hay Springs, Nebraska, she moved KDUH-TV to Scottsbluff, Nebraska, in 1981.

 With this and other expansions, Duhamel Broadcasting Enterprises came to operate the original AM radio station, an FM radio station, and four television stations, with a transmission area that extended into eastern Wyoming and Montana.

-Recognition and awards
+Reception

 In 1961, Helen Duhamel was elected president of the South Dakota Broadcasters Association.
 She was not only the first woman to hold that position, but the first woman in the United States to hold the comparable top post in any state broadcasting association.

 Helen Duhamel received numerous awards, including the Alfred P. Sloan Radio-Television Award for Distinguished Public Service, the McCall's Golden Mike Award (1957), and a letter of commendation from the President of the United States for the public service work of the Duhamel stations during the June 1972 Black Hills flood.
 She was selected for the South Dakota Broadcasters' Association Hall of Fame in 1976 and the Nebraska Broadcasters' Association Hall of Fame in 1992.
 In 2002, she was inducted into the Association for Women in Communications Hall of Fame.

-End and successor
+Personal life

+In 1920, at age 15, Helen moved with her mother to Rapid City, South Dakota.
+There she met Francis A. "Bud" Duhamel (1902–2000), marrying him in 1924 at age 19.

 In the same year that she and Bud celebrated their 67th wedding anniversary, Helen Duhamel died in Rapid City on November 8, 1991.

 Her son, Bill Duhamel, succeeded her as president and general manager of Duhamel Broadcasting Enterprises.
 After Schurz Communications acquired KOTA-TV in 2014, the Duhamel radio stations were sold on January 1, 2019.